SIQEF-PHBS/Winter-Camp-2018/README.md

 ### [**QuantEcon**](https://quantecon.org/)

-QuantEcon is a NumFOCUS fiscally sponsored project dedicated to development and documentation of modern open source computational tools for economics, econometrics, and decision making.
+QuantEcon is a NumFOCUS fiscally sponsored project dedicated to the development and documentation of modern open source computational tools for economics, econometrics, and decision making.
 We welcome contributions and collaboration from the economics community and other partner organizations.